StreetEasy/elasticsearch-remap-tool/README.md

 Potential pitfalls
 ------------------

-Make sure that your source index, target index, and aliases all exist.
+Make sure that your source index exists.
+If your target index exists, the program will exit (in contrast to the official docs)

 If you provide your own `mappings.json` be careful to make sure it is correct.
 You should probably never pass in a mappings file when remapping.
 Instead update the `default_mapping.json` file and merge it in before performing a remap.
 Elasticsearch will then apply this mapping automatically to any new index at creation time.